 “Mountaineering is like hitting yourself in the head with a hammer.
 Over and over again”- Lou Whittaker.

 Over this summer, I took up an opportunity to work at a climbing store and rental shop just outside Mt.
 Rainier National Park.
-One of the perks of the job that inspired me to take it on, was since the store’s sister company is RMI (Rainier Mountaineering Inc), employees would get the chance to climb the oh so famous Pacific Northwest volcano when ever a spot opened up on a scheduled guided trip (that clients were paying around $1300 for).
+One of the perks of the job that inspired me to apply, was since the store’s sister company is RMI (Rainier Mountaineering Inc), employees would get the chance to climb the oh so famous Pacific Northwest volcano when ever a spot opened up on a scheduled guided trip (that clients were paying around $1300 for).
 After living, working and hiking in the park for about two months, including a couple hikes up to Camp Muir at just over 10,000 feet, going to Snow school where I learned the basics of Glacier travel and mountaineering, I was informed of an open spot just three days prior to the trip’s scheduled ascent.
-I was originally planning on going up the last few days of July, when it was very possible that a few spots on another trip would remain open but since that wasn’t for sure and since I have been so desperately wanting to take a crack at the summit, I jumped on the opportunity immediately.
+I was originally planning on going up the last few days of July, when it was very possible that a few spots on another trip would remain open but since that wasn’t for sure possibility, and since I have been so desperately wanting to take a crack at the summit, I jumped on the opportunity immediately.

 The trek up to camp Muir was easier than expected.
 I had been up there a few times prior and none of them were a walk in the park and this time I had 50 lbs of gear on my back so I was pleasantly surprised when I lacked fatigue heading into the camp that afternoon.
 We were to be staying in a small bunk styled stone shelter that night and were to be in bed by 530pm sharp.
 I already knew it was going to be a rough ‘night’ for me when I saw how our whole group was going to be sleeping together in such a confined and tight space. along with a few other individuals from other trips.
 It was tight, hot and the Mountain House meals that everyone but me chose to eat, did not quite seem to agree with people’s insides, and I quickly developed some nausea as the air in the shelter become suddenly pungent and thick…

 I hadn’t slept a wink when Casey came in at 11pm sharp and in his sharp, direct and assortative tone, said, “Time to get up, Lets go!”
 It is easy to get the impression of Casey that if he hadn’t devoted his life to the mountains and being a guide, he very well could have ended up a military man, maybe special forces.
-He is just the kind of person that most people took an extra effort to not disappoint.
+He is just the kind of person that most people took an extra effort not to disappoint.

 We got geared up and went outside to finish putting our crampons on.
 It was bit chilly but we were told to only wear our base layers to start off.
 We were going to heat up quick as soon as we got going.
 The sky was lit with the milky way and void of all light pollution that made for the clearest night sky I had ever seen.
 The stars were so bright and vivid, it was almost magical to someone who had never seen the night sky so unabated.